wavesplatform/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 ## Installation for Advanced Users

-[Download the latest version](https://github.com/wavesplatform/Waves/releases) of `waves.jar` and the required configuration [.conf](https://github.com/wavesplatform/Waves/tree/master/node) file (for Mainnet, Testnet or Stagenet) to any folder, for example `/opt/waves`.
+Download the [latest version](https://github.com/wavesplatform/Waves/releases) of `waves-all-<version number>.jar` to any folder, for example `/opt/waves`.

-Open and edit the config file with your favorite text editor.
-For details see [Node Configuration](/en/waves-node/node-configuration) article.
+Download the [sample configuration file](https://github.com/wavesplatform/Waves/blob/master/node/waves-sample.conf) and place it in the same directory.
+Specify the required node parameters in the file. **Be careful: the security of your wallet and funds depends on the configuration.** For detailed information, see the [Node Configuration](/en/waves-node/node-configuration) article.

-Then start console, navigate to the folder with the `.jar` file with the command `cd /opt/waves` and start the node with the following command (replace {*} with actual file name):
+Then start console, navigate to the folder with the `jar` file with the command `cd /opt/waves` and start the node with the following command (replace {*} with actual file name):

 ```bash
 java -jar {*}.jar {*}.conf